 Upgrading with the linker options /NODEFAULTLIB, /ENTRY, and /NOENTRY

-Projects that use this option present a problem when upgrading, because the names of some of the default libraries have changed.
-Because each library has to be listed in the Additional Dependencies property or on the linker command line, you need to update the list of libraries to use the current names.
+Projects that use this option present a problem when upgrading, because the contents of some of the default libraries were refactored.
+Because each library has to be listed in the Additional Dependencies property or on the linker command line, you need to update the list of libraries to use all the current names.

-The following table shows the libraries whose names changed starting with Visual Studio 2015.
-To upgrade, you need to replace the names in the first column with the names in the second column.
+The following table shows the libraries whose contents changed starting with Visual Studio 2015.
+To upgrade, you need to add the new library names in the second column to the libraries in the first column.
 Some of these libraries are import libraries, but that shouldn’t matter.